 This is Arcadia’s own initiative.

 As it is our own product, we were totally free to choose any interesting technology or service and get new experience as additional project outcome.
-We decided to use Swift 2 as programming language, Fabric frameworks suite for Twitter SDK integration and Backendless service as a backend.
+We decided to use Swift 2 as a programming language, Fabric frameworks suite for Twitter SDK integration and Backendless service as a backend.

 Swift 2 was chosen to study the newest version of this new programming language provided by Apple with a real project.

 Backendless is a very interesting and feature-rich service that provides not only a data storage but also many other useful services (media streaming, file management, geolocation, push notifications etc.).
 Moreover, it provides SDKs for all modern and popular platforms and programming languages.
-Specifically, for this project we were going to use the data storage only (at least for a first release), but it was a good chance to take a closer look at Backendless SDK and dashboard.
+Specifically, for this project, we were going to use the data storage only (at least for a first release), but it was a good chance to take a closer look at Backendless SDK and dashboard.

 We used the Apple TestFlight service for test build distribution for external testers.

-Our fans have started using the app and are very happy about it (btw, the developer of the app is a big fan of hockey).
+Our fans use the app and are very happy about it (btw, the developer of the app is a big fan of hockey).
 We have gained new experience in using Backendless service & SDK and found it very mature and useful.
 Swift 2 is a very promising language, it is cleaner than old good Objective-C, but we came across some technical issues with supporting iOS versions prior to 8.0 — thus, a decision about using Swift in other projects should be reasoned.